stat6250-s17/course-questions-wiki/week-06/README.md

 - Question (yzhu12-stat6250): What's the other programming features for manipulation data sets that the DATA step can provide?
 - Answer (yzhu12-stat6250): We can use IF-THEN/ELSE logic with DO groups and DO loops to control processing that is based on one or more conditions, specify additional data set options, process variables in arrays and use SAS functions.
 - Question (meisenbach-stat6250): When two datasets have the same variable, how do you keep just the values from the first dataset?
+- Question (dlee117−stat6250): If you merge two data sets and two values for a variable are the same, the DATA step overwrites the values of the like-named variable in the first data set; is this overwrite permanent?